thompsop1sou/custom-screen-buffers/README.md

 1. You'll need multiple cameras—one for each buffer that you want to capture.
 You'll want all of the cameras to have the same properties *except* that they should be on different visual layers.
 You'll also need to make it so that their 3D transforms match.

 2. Add a `SubViewport` for each of the cameras.
 The viewports will need to be connected to their corresponding cameras.
-You can do this by writing a little script, which can be put on the cameras or on the viewports.
+You can do this by writing a short script, which can be put on the cameras or on the viewports.
 You'll make use of the method `RenderingServer.viewport_attach_camera()` to attach the cameras to the viewports (see [here](https://docs.godotengine.org/en/stable/classes/class_renderingserver.html#class-renderingserver-method-viewport-attach-camera)).

 3. Pass the resulting textures from these viewports as `sampler2D` uniforms to your post-processing shader.
 See [this doc](https://docs.godotengine.org/en/stable/tutorials/shaders/using_viewport_as_texture.html) for an example of how to do this.